petrolozynskyi/countries/README.md

 ### `CountryService`

 The `CountryService` is responsible for managing API calls and data related to countries and their holidays.
-It uses Angular's `HttpClient` to interact with the Nager.Date API.

 #### `getCountries()`